GitMoDu/PulseIntervalModulator/README.md

 Does not affect millis(), micros() or delay().
 Channel B is still free.
 All work is done during interrupts.

+On AVR, depends on Fast for IO https ://github.com/GitMoDu/Fast as digitalWrite is too slow.

 ## Protocol

 - Initial pulse to start preamble.